MuhammadErlanggaGunawan/backtracking-sudoku-solver-cli/README.md

 This project was developed as a final assignment
 for the course **Design and Analysis of Algorithms – Semester 6**
-at Informatics Engineering, Universitas Djuanda.
+at Computer Science, Universitas Djuanda.

 Its main purpose is to implement and visualize the **Backtracking algorithm**
 for solving a **Constraint Satisfaction Problem (CSP)**: Sudoku.